 It also includes the highly acclaimed Sutton Bonington Campus of the University of Nottingham, the faculty of agriculture, food sciences and vetinerary sciences where there are around 1800 students thus doubling the village population during term time.Sutton Bonington Parish Council provides local services.
 We strive to make Sutton Bonington a better place to live, work and play.
 Our website includes a wealth of information about how we conduct business and what we do.
 Use the search or browse the site to find whatever you are looking for.
 If you can't find the information you require then please contact us.

 If you can help, please meet us in the Diamond Wood car park on Pasture Lane at 2pm on Sunday.
-You'll need to wear good gardening gloves, sturdy footwear, and trousers are recommended due to brambles.
-Please bring safety goggles if you can and something to cut the plastic e.g. secateurs or penknife.
-Whilst the actual cutting of the plastic isn't suitable for children, we will need help putting the plastic guards into builders bags/tarpaulins, pulling them back to the skip, and collecting the wooden stakes - so there's plenty for everyone to do!
+You'll need to wear good gardening gloves - and sturdy footwear, long sleeves and trousers are recommended due to brambles.
+Please bring safety goggles if you have any and something to cut the plastic e.g. secateurs or penknife.
+The actual cutting of the plastic isn't suitable for children, but we really valued the help the children have given before collecting the plastic guards and the wooden stakes - so there's plenty for everyone to do!
 More »

 Hope to see you there, and thank you again for your help." » Less

 Posted: Wed, 23 Jun 2021 21:26 by Helen Chadwick